Skip to main content

 299/// This outbound type owns all memory for its interior parts.

-300/// It results from encryption and is used for io write.
+300/// It is usually, but not always, encrypted and is used for io write.

 301#[derive(Clone, Debug)]